 During the 2020-2021 academic year, the Friday Institute Research and Evaluation (FIRE) team launched an internship program that hosts three Educational Research and Evaluation interns.
 This internship is a paid work-study opportunity for undergraduate students to learn new research, evaluation and leadership skills.
 Interns receive training in educational research and evaluation techniques while contributing to FIRE team projects.
 This program is strategically aligned with the Friday Institute’s impact area of “cultivating equity in education through equity-mindedness”.
-Students from historically marginalized communities are encouraged to apply.
+Students from historically minoritized communities are encouraged to apply.

 Each intern works on a variety of research and evaluation tasks, including: